 There are three aspects I seek in the Sabbath Leave Program.
-First, I need time to rest and recuperatetime to give inner space to grief work, including some silent retreat experience.
-My physical health can be aided by seeking regular massages and/or healing touch in the Birmingham area.
+First, I need time to rest and recuperate-time to give inner space to grief work, including some silent retreat experience.
+My physical health can be aided by Samford's Wellness Program, as well as seeking regular massages and/or healing touch in the Birmingham area.

 Secondly, I have been wishing to write some reflections about my experiences of God.
-I had a significant "vision" several years ago in which the "strong moments" of my whole life journey came in an "instant replay."
+I had a significant "vision" several years ago in which the "strong moments" of my whole life journey came in a "flashback."
 Since then, though I had no time to do so, I have been feeling the call to reflect on each of these experiences more deeply.
 I would love to use resources at Samford for this writing project.